 This is a course designed to acquaint the student with common usage and practice in the preparation of contracts and attendant specifications.
-Examination of existing contracts covering current jabs will be used whenever possible with practical problems designed to teach the application of theory learned.
+Examination of existing contracts covering current jobs will be used whenever possible with practical problems designed to teach the application of theory learned.
 Prerequisite: Second year standing or approval of instructor.

-6.120 Foundations of Structures (3 Class Hrs/Wk) Term Units 3 A study of various materials, devices, and designs used in structural foundations
+6.120 Foundations of Structures (3 Class Hrs/Wk) Term Units 3 A study of various materials, devices, and designs used in structural foundations such as footings, cofferdams, caissons, abutments, piers, and underpinnings.
+Prerequisites: Applied Mechanics 6.111 and Technical Mathematics 6.266 or equivalent,

-A study of various materials, devices, and designs used in structural foundations such as footings, cofferdams, catesons, abutments, piers, and underpinnings.
-Prerequisites: Applied Mechanics 6.111 and Technical Mathematics 6.266 or equivalent.
+6.122 Construction Codes (2 Class Hrs/Wk) Term Units 2

-- 6.122 Construction Codes (2 Class Hrs/Wk) Term Units 2 - A study of the required practices as stated in local, state and federal construction codes.
+A study of the required practices as stated in local, state and federal construction codes.